aurelienpierre/Image-Cases-Studies/README.md

 the L-1 anisotropic norm of the Total Variation is minimized at every iteration, leading to noise and ringing attenuation.
 In the blind setup, the initial PSF is assumed to be an uniform blur, and then refined at every step along with the image.

+The regularization has been modified from the original work to include both a [spatial and spectral term](https://link.springer.com/article/10.1007/s10915-017-0597-2) taking into account the 18 neighbouring pixels on the 3 RGB channels.
+This method ensures a better removal of all kinds of noise by using all the information.
+Also, the the gradients are computed in 3D using [3 separated 1D filters](https://cdn.intechopen.com/pdfs-wm/39346.pdf) ensuring a fast algorithm with a second-order accuracy.

 While the theory says that minimizing gradients cannot bring back a sharper image (whose gradients are maximum), the practice shows that it actually works.
 The actual implementation relies on 3 different solvers : the Projected Alternating Minimization, the Primal-Dual method (similar to A. Chambolle's TV denoising), and the Majorization-Minimizatiom.